Go to the Nature Institute’s home page

 There are other contradictions we can observe in ourselves on the way to freeing ourselves from implicit Cartesianism and the appearance/reality dualism.
 For example, our faith in the powers of an experience-based (empirical) science conflicts with the widespread conviction that we live in a world of mere appearances whose relation to reality is unknown.
 If the conviction were correct, how could we have a trusted science of the real world?
 But we find ourselves with every reason to believe that such a science is possible.

-Our own experience testifies that there is nothing dualistically problematic about the marriage of sense and thought.
-The world perceived through this union shows itself to be a realm of appearances, or experienceable contents, existing in harmonious unity.
+Our own experience testifies that there is nothing dualistically problematic about this intimate union of sense and thought.
+The perceived world shows itself to be a realm of appearances, or experienceable contents, existing in harmonious unity.

 We are not quite done with our focus on the Cartesian legacy and the way it blocks our awareness of the world’s interiority.
 That’s because the appearance/reality dualism and the unbridgeable fissure between mind and world have almost forced upon us the conviction that our perception gives us, not the world itself, but a representation of it.
 And this conviction in turn binds us all the more strongly to the dualism from which it arose.